Hustlers (film): Plot

-The hustle proves itself to be very lucrative, and the women enjoy their new source of wealth.
-However, other strippers begin to emulate their strategies of bringing the clubs clients for a cut.
-Furious, Ramona cuts her business ties with Moves, reasoning that they can keep the entirety of what they earn; the group begins to service clients in hotel rooms or their own homes.
-Mercedes and Annabelle become uncomfortable with the new practice and no longer reliably show up, so Ramona hires ladies with drug problems and criminal records as well as sourcing strangers as new clients against Destiny's advice.

-Destiny's fears prove true when a client Ramona booked for Mercedes suffers a near-fatal accident and she must take him to the hospital when Ramona cannot be reached, with Mercedes bailing out in the process.
-It is revealed that Ramona had again been preoccupied with bailing Dawn, a drug-addicted new hire whom Destiny finds sloppy and unreliable, out of jail.
-Upon returning home, Destiny finds that her grandmother, who has raised her since she was little, has died.
-Destiny initially rebukes Ramona's attempts to apologize, but at the funeral, Ramona makes amends and promises to take care of Destiny from now on.
+The scheme works, and the women enjoy their new source of wealth.
+When some of the targets prove too aggressive for Mercedes and Annabelle to handle, Destiny suggests bringing in other girls, who are carefully trained to avoid drinking or using drugs.
+Ramona's partnership with Moves makes the credit card fraud lucrative for them.
+However, cracks start to show in their operation.
+Other strippers begin to emulate their strategies.
+Furious, Ramona cuts her business ties with Moves, and the group begins to service clients in hotel rooms or their own homes.
+Mercedes and Annabelle become increasingly unreliable with this new practice, so Ramona hires women with drug problems and criminal records to replace them, while Destiny balks at bringing in "junkies and criminals".
+Destiny's fears prove true when a client suffers a near-fatal accident and she must take him to the hospital.
+Meanwhile, Ramona is busy bailing out a particularly unreliable new hire, Dawn.
+Destiny returns home to find her grandmother has died.
+At the funeral, Ramona makes amends and promises to take care of Destiny from now on.

-Returning to 2014, Destiny becomes uncomfortable when Elizabeth insists on talking about Ramona and why they ended their friendship; she stops the interview when Elizabeth brings up Doug.
-When Elizabeth returns home, Destiny calls to finish their conversation, recalling how her friendship with Ramona—and their crime ring—fell apart.
-She explains that Ramona's continued callousness drove a wedge between the girls, and Destiny could no longer justify her crimes.
-Doug was one of her last targets, whom Destiny viewed as a genuinely nice person, as opposed to their initial targets, sleazy Wall Street bankers not held accountable for causing the 2008 market crash.
-Doug is able to convince the police to take his claims seriously because he has evidence of the group's crime, leading to Dawn being picked up by the police and quickly agreeing to wear a wire to implicate Destiny and Ramona; the investigators manage to locate several other corroborating victims.
-Destiny, Ramona, Annabelle, and Mercedes are arrested, but only Destiny takes a plea deal to serve no jail time, because she does not want her daughter to grow up without a mother the way she did.
-Ramona is sentenced to five years of probation, while the others serve short jail sentences on weekends before being released on probation.
+Back in 2014, Destiny becomes uncomfortable and stops the interview when Elizabeth insists on talking about Ramona.
+When Elizabeth returns home, Destiny calls and agrees to finish their conversation, recalling how her friendship with Ramona – and their crime ring – fell apart.
+Ramona's callousness drives a wedge between the women, and Destiny feels she can no longer justify her crimes.
+Dawn is picked up by the police and "flips" on her partners, while investigators manage to locate several victims and identify all of the girls.
+Destiny, Ramona, Annabelle, and Mercedes are arrested, but only Destiny (thinking of her daughter) takes a plea deal.
+Ramona is sentenced to five years probation, while the others serve short jail sentences before being released on probation.